Master of Science in Counseling (MSC)

 Keep up with your academic program’s registration deadlines, session dates, holiday breaks and exam schedules.

 Careers with an MSC

-Graduates may find employment in a variety of settings, including hospitals, substance abuse treatment centers, schools, colleges, universities, private practice, rehabilitation facilities, community counseling agencies, court systems, and crisis and disaster mental health services.
+Graduates may find employment in a variety of settings, including but not limited to hospitals, substance abuse treatment centers, schools, colleges, universities, and private practice.

 When you’re ready to apply for your Master of Science in Counseling, we’re ready to help you every step of the way.